 1. Analyze Existing Code First

-Before generating new tests, ask Assembly to analyze your existing codebase and test suite.
+Before generating new tests, ask Factory to analyze your existing codebase and test suite.
 This provides valuable context for generating more relevant and effective tests.

 Example prompt: